Board of Directors

 Ana Ospina (Operations Manager)

-Ana is a project manager and creative producer with extensive experience of coordinating, managing and delivering large-scale creative and cultural projects within a regeneration context.
+Ana is a project manager and creative producer with extensive experience of coordinating, managing and delivering creative and cultural projects of all shapes and sizes.
 She holds an MA from Central St Martins School of Art and Design.
 Since 2005 she has helped devise, develop and deliver a variety of art and design projects around the UK for a range of public and private sector clients, including regeneration specialists, local authorities, housing associations, architects, private developers, arts organisations, museums and schools.
 She has a passion for sustainability, both in terms of the built environment as well as in a community context.
 She moved back to West Cork from London in April 2017 and since then has been working on a range of local arts and cultural education projects.
 She is currently employed part-time by CHA.
 To see her creative work, visit: www.analuciaospina.com.